Searching for all the best places to visit in Guatemala? You’ve come to the right place!

-Majestic volcanoes, turquoise rivers, charming colonial cities and ancient Mayan ruins hidden in the jungle – there is just so much to love about Guatemala.
+Majestic volcanoes, turquoise rivers, charming colonial cities, and ancient Mayan ruins hidden in the jungle – there is just so much to love about Guatemala!

-Guatemala is one of the least developed countries in Central America which means that you’re in for a lot of incredible jungle adventures, super friendly locals and amazing cultural experiences.
+Guatemala is one of the least developed countries in Central America which means that you’re in for a lot of incredible jungle adventures, super friendly locals, and amazing cultural experiences.

 The great thing about these places is that you can visit them all in less than 2 weeks or visit them individually over different short trips.

-8 Incredible Places To Visit In Guatemala:
+8 Best Places To Visit In Guatemala:

 Traveling to Guatemala’s Semuc Champey is almost like a rite of passage for those who consider themselves to be adventurous backpackers.